Failure of epistemic models to explain the antidistinguishability of quantum mixed preparations: Non-epistemic mixed preparations

-Using these values, the lowest value that $\omega_E(\rho_1,\rho_2)$ can take in the Kochen-Specker model is $2-\sqrt{2}$.
-So, for any other basis sets, $\omega_E(\rho_1,\rho_2) > 2-\sqrt{2}$.
-And thus, \eqref{th_6_main_ineq} is proven. \end{proof} This result is interesting because Corollary \ref{c2} claims that for two MUBs in $d=2$, $\omega_E(\rho_1,\rho_2)\leq 2-\sqrt{2}$, irrespective of any particular epistemic model.
+This result is interesting because Corollary \ref{c2} claims that for two MUBs in $d=2$, $\omega_E(\rho_1,\rho_2)\leq 2-\sqrt{2}$, irrespective of any particular epistemic model.
 Both of these results can be reconciled if one realizes that in $d=2$, since we have shown the existence of an epistemic model where $\omega_E(\rho_1,\rho_2)= 2-\sqrt{2}$, then we cannot have any other model where $\omega_E(\rho_1,\rho_2)< 2-\sqrt{2}$, as that will violate Corollary \ref{c2}.
 Hence the lowest epistemic overlap possible for two maximally mixed qubit preparations is $2-\sqrt{2}$.
-Although it must have been clear from Theorem \ref{cond_non_epis_thm}, we emphasize here the fact that the Kochen-Specker model is not maximally epistemic for mixed qubit preparations.
+Although it must have been clear from Theorem \ref{cond_non_epis_thm}, we emphasize here the fact that the Kochen-Specker model is not maximally epistemic for mixed qubit preparations. \end{proof}